 If a supportive good or service is anticipated at the time the IPE is completed, it should be included on the customer's IPE.
 However, if there is a change to a planned supportive service or if the need for a supportive service is identified after the IPE has been completed, then an IPE amendment is not required; a service justification case note can be used to document this change.
 The service justification case note must clearly document how the good or service supports a substantial service that is included on the customer's IPE.

-Examples of supportive goods or services may include interpreter services, unplanned supplies, tutors, or other supplemental services.
-For more information on supplemental goods and services, refer to C-1400: Supplemental Services.
+Examples of supportive goods or services may include interpreter services, unplanned supplies and tutors.
+For more information on supportive goods and services, refer to C-1400: Supportive Goods and Services.

 …